SunshineCommittee/SunshineCommittee.github.io/_games/garden.markdown

 ## Additional Credits

-All the audio for gARden is the work  longtime collaborator Matt Martin.
+All the audio for gARden is the work of longtime collaborator Matt Martin.
 <div class="contact">
 {% assign matt = site.contacts | where: "name", "Matt Martin" | first %}
 {{ matt }}